mdaum/miniJavaCompiler/README.md

 	2. added visitNullLiteral to Visitor interface
 	3. updated ASTDisplay to reflect this

 - **added SourcePosition to Identifier for better Error Reporting**
+- **added isArrayLength bool to FieldDecl for easier checking of edge case**